vaz/knex-demo/README.md

 a different syntax, Promise-based syntax, in most of knex documentation.

-Here's how the two look side by side:
+Here's how the two look side by side.

+Callbacks:

 ```javascript
 knex.select().from('artists').asCallback(function (err, result) {